Happy New Year!

 Liftoff by Eric Berger

 This book is about Elon Musk's other aspiration: to make humans a multiplanetary species.
 It tells the story of SpaceX from his start as a kid in South Africa.
 Even more than Tesla, SpaceX seems to be Musk's real passion.
 With electric cars, he was taking on just Detroit.
 With SpaceX he was taking on NASA.
 In other words, the US Government itself.
 The books tells the story of how SpaceX took on a rival with basically unlimited resources and beat them with the willingess to dream big and take risks.
 Musk seemingly started SpaceX after being disappointed and underwhelmed with NASA's plans for the future.
 Time after time, Musk pulls off incredible projects after multiple failures and does it with a small fraction of the amount of money that NASA would have spent.
 Finally he gets NASA to fund SpaceX and is today the only option that the US/NASA have - other than paying the Russians - to launch shuttles and resupply the International Space Station.
 This is a story of audacity, ambition and the ultimate never-say-die entrepreuner.

 Greenlights by Matthew McConaughey

 Never judge a book by its cover.
 This book made that meta point to me.
 I'd assumed that McConaughey was your typical Hollywood bad boy and an intellectual lightweight.
-His arrest while smoking marijuana on his bongo - and buck naked - only helped create that image.
+His arrest while smoking marijuana on his bongo - and buck naked - only helped cement that image.
 How wrong I was!
 McConaughey both retells that story in this book as well as shares a ton of his insights as he reaches age 50.
 It is a remarkably honest and funny book and I enjoyed every minute of it!
 I highly recommend that audiobook version of this as hearing McConaughey tell his story in his own voice really made it that much more enjoyable.
 He's much more of a thoughtful and serious person than I gave him credit for.

 The Code Breaker by Walter Isaacson